If you're looking for the best budget projector you can find, we're here to lend you a hand with your search!

 If you're looking for a projector that offers significant brightness, the Yaber Y21 could be the best choice for you.

-This projector also offers a display size from 45-350 inches, making it adjustable to suit your needs and with an 8,000:1 contrast ratio, the display should appear both clear and bold.
+This projector also offers a display size of 45-350 inches, making it adjustable to suit your needs and with an 8,000:1 contrast ratio, the display should appear both clear and bold.

 The Yaber Y21 also comes with two HiFi speakers which boast powerful audio that adds to the immersive cinema experience.